-During Fiscal Year 2022 (July 1, 2021 through June 30, 2022) NIRCC continued to implement projects in the approved (April 2019) Transportation Improvement Program (TIP) for Fiscal Years 2020-2024.
+During Fiscal Year 2023 (July 1, 2022 through June 30, 2023) NIRCC continued to implement projects in the approved (April 2021) Transportation Improvement Program (TIP) for Fiscal Years 2022-2026.
+In addition to working in the 2022-2026 TIP, NIRCC prepared the Transportation Improvement Program for Fiscal Years 2024-2028.
 NIRCC began publishing the Transportation Improvement Program (TIP) in 1977 as an annual document, however now it is being produced every other year to align with the INDOT State Transportation Improvement Program (STIP).
-The next TIP will be prepared in Fiscal Year 2023.
 The TIP is a multi-year capital improvements program documenting highway and transit projects, which will serve the needs of the Fort Wayne-New Haven-Allen County Metropolitan Planning Area.
 The TIP is used to guide the expenditure of federal funds in our area.
 Short range and long range transportation plans including the Indiana Department of Transportation's Capital Improvements Program are used to formulate the TIP.
-The TIP includes commitments of the City of Fort Wayne, Fort Wayne Public Transportation Corporation, City of New Haven, Town of Huntertown, Town of Leo-Cedarville and Allen County to utilize and match federal funds.
-The Indiana Department of Transportation projects listed in the TIP represents commitments that the State of Indiana makes to improve the transportation system in the Metropolitan Planning Area.
+The TIP includes commitments of the City of Fort Wayne, Fort Wayne Public Transportation Corporation, City of New Haven, Town of Huntertown,